skroutz/css-style-guide/README.md

 ## File Organization

 > Don't agonize.
 Organize.<br/>
 > -- Florynce Kennedy

 At the very core of CSS Architecture is categorization.
-At Skroutz.gr, there are three types of categories:
+We have three types of categories:

 * [Base Rules](#base-rules)
 * [Layouts Rules](#layouts-rules)
 * [Module Rules](#module-rules)

 Each category has certain guidelines that apply to it.
-This somewhat succinct separation allows us to ask ourselves questions during the development process.
-How are we going to code things and why are we going to code them that way?
+This somewhat succinct separation allows us to ask ourselves questions during the development process. _How_ are we going to code things and _why_ are we going to code them that way?

 Much of the purpose of categorizing things is to codify patterns—things that repeat themselves within our design.
-Repetition results in less code, easier maintenance, and greater consistency in the user experience.
+Repeating the same process results in less code, easier maintenance, and greater consistency in the user experience.
 These are all wins.
 Exceptions to the rule can be advantageous but they should be justified.

-Base rules are the defaults.
-They are almost exclusively single element selectors but it could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.
+* Base rules are the **defaults**.
+They are almost exclusively single element selectors but could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.

-Layout rules divide the page into sections.
+* Layout rules divide the page into sections.
 Layouts hold one or more modules together.

-Modules are the reusable, modular parts of our design.
+* Modules are the reusable, modular parts of our design.
 They are the callouts, the sidebar sections, the product lists and so on.

 In general, the CSS file organization should follow something like this: